itsatony/node-obsy/README.md

 ## atomic ObjectSync across nodeJS processes
 The idea behind ObSy is that there are many cases where one has different nodeJS processes that need to share 'memory'.
-ObSy greatly simplifies sharing a namespace/object between processes by turining the task into 1 line of code.
+ObSy greatly simplifies sharing a namespace/object between processes by turning the task into ONE LINE OF CODE.

 ### how ObSy works
 ObSy uses the observed library (the new/upcoming ECMA harmony Object.observe method) to handle changes to a local namespace.
-Those changes are then sent to a redis for persistence and, via publish/subscribe, to other processes that registered the same namespace.
+Those changes are then sent to a redis instance for persistence and, via publish/subscribe, to other processes that registered the same namespace.
-Changes are encoded, so that they are (pseudo-) atomic, meaning that changes to a deep property does not require syncing the compelte object.
+Changes are encoded, so that they are (pseudo-) atomic, meaning that changes to a deep property do not require syncing the complete object.

 ### limitations